partheebanb/disaster-tracker/README.md

-# Track Disaster All Over The World
+# Track Disasters All Over The World